-PUB REL 001 PRINCIPLES OF PUBLIC RELATIONS (3) CSU Lecture: 3 hours
+PUB REL 001 PRINCIPLES OF PUBLIC RELATIONS (3) CSU

 This course provides students an understanding of the broad aspects of relationships with the public as they apply to business, education, public agencies, and other organizations.
 It includes methods of either promoting favorable relations with various segments of the public or coping with situations involving adverse public opinion.